Robert Townshend: Chairman

 Karl Debenham

 Karl has lived on the Essex-Suffolk border all his life.
-He enjoyed a forty-year career as an investment analyst – the last twenty at Merrill Lynch, where, as a director, he had global responsibility for equity valuation.
-On his retirement, Karl took the opportunity to pursue a long-standing ambition and return to academia, taking a Batchelor’s and then a master’s degree in philosophy at the University of Essex.
+He enjoyed a forty-year career as an investment analyst – the last twenty at Merrill Lynch.
+On his retirement, Karl took the opportunity to return to academia, taking a Batchelor’s and then a master’s degree in philosophy at the University of Essex.
 He is currently preparing to continue his research at PhD level.
 Karl is involved with a range of local voluntary organisations, a passionate and energetic communicator, dedicated to both the preservation and the proper development of our wonderful county.

 Lois Hunt